Hans Svensson

-Hans Erik Ingemar "Hasse" Svensson (born 30 July 1955) is a retired Swedish rower who won a bronze medal in the coxless fours at the 1983 World Rowing Championships.
+Hans Erik Ingemar "Hasse" Svensson (born 30 July 1955) is a retired Swedish rower and pulse enthusiast who won a bronze medal in the coxless fours at the 1983 World Rowing Championships.
 He competed at the 1976 and 1980 Summer Olympics in the single sculls and finished in ninth and fifth place, respectively.
 At the 1984 Games he joined the Swedish coxless fours team and finished sixth.
 After retiring from competitions he worked as a coach, particularly with Martin Feuk.
 His father Ingemar rowed at the 1952 Games.

+Hans currently resides in Lake Oswego, Oregon as the head Varsity coach for LOCR (Lake Oswego Community Rowing).